 Dev Pro extends the Mylyn task-focused interface with key features such as time tracking and desktop documents.
 It can be run as a standalone application or an Eclipse plug-in; and includes the only officially supported JIRA connector, as well as connectors to Gmail, Outlook and more.

 Tasktop Dev Enterprise

-Dev Pro extends Dev Pro with support for Visual Studio IDE (in addition to Eclipse and the Standalone Application), priority technical support and support for enterprise tools such as Microsoft TFS, IBM Rational Team Concert, HP ALM & HP QC, HP Agile Manager, CA Agile Planning and more.
+Dev Enterprise extends Dev Pro with support for Visual Studio IDE (in addition to Eclipse and the Standalone Application), priority technical support and support for enterprise tools such as Microsoft TFS, IBM Rational Team Concert, HP ALM & HP QC, HP Agile Manager, CA Agile Planning and more.